Dried Red Chiles Guide: Types, Heat Levels, Cooking Tips & Storage

 Storage Tips to Keep Them Fresh

-• Store whole dried chiles in an airtight container away from light and moisture.
+• Store whole chiles in airtight glass jars away from light and moisture.

-• Keep them in a cool, dark pantry or cupboard — avoid heat sources like stoves or ovens.
+• Keep in a cool, dark pantry (not near stoves or windows).

 Jars filled with different colored dried red chiles lined up on a kitchen shelf